 Route Reflector prevents BGP Fast Reroute

 BGP Route Reflector prevents fast reroute.
 For the fast reroute, at least two path needs to be installed on the device which will take an action.
-In the Figure-5, If R3 would receive the both R1 and R2 as next-hops for the customer site, R3 would be able to install , R1 in to routing table as primary path and R2 as hot-standby path.
+In Figure-5, If R3 would receive both R1 and R2 as next-hops for the customer site, R3 would be able to install, R1 into the routing table as the primary path and R2 as the hot-standby path.

-I explained the BGP Fast Reroute detail earlier in the website thus I recommend BGP PIC (BGP FRR) article if you want to understand this section more.
+I explained the BGP Fast Reroute detail earlier on the website thus I recommend BGP PIC (BGP FRR) article if you want to understand this section more.